Al3zama1/swe-notes/CCNA/56 - Network Automation.md

 ### Data Plane Message Forwarding Optimizations
 * The operations of the Management plane and Control plane are usually managed by the CPU.
 * However, this is not desirable for data plane operations because CPU processing is slow (relatively speaking).
-* Instead, a specialized hardware ASIC (Application-Specific Integrated Circuit) is used.
+* Instead, a specialized hardware **ASIC** (Application-Specific Integrated Circuit) is used.
 ASICs are chips built for specific purposes (such as forwarding frames in a switch).
 * Using a switch as an example:
 	* When a frame is received, the ASIC (not the CPU) is responsible for the switching logic.
-	* The MAC address table is stored in a kind of memory called TCAM (Ternary Content-Addressable memory).
+	* The MAC address table is stored in a kind of memory called **TCAM** (Ternary Content-Addressable memory).
 		* Another common name for the MAC address table is CAM table.
 	* The ASIC feeds the destination MAC address of the frame into the TCAM, which returns the matching MAC address table entry.
 	* The frame is then forwarded out of the appropriate interface.
-* Modern routers also use a similar hardware data plane: an ASIC designed for forwarding logic, and tables stored in TCAm.
+* Modern routers also use a similar hardware data plane: an ASIC designed for forwarding logic, and tables stored in TCAM.

 * In summary:
 	* When a device receives control/management traffic (destined for itself), it will be processed in the CPU.